 - 1. Tap Tools. - 2.
 Tap Edit In Process. - 3.
 Tap to select the patient you want to remove from the In Process list. - 4.
 Tap Delete in the Delete From In Process box.
 The slides are ejected into the waste drawer.
-Remove the sample using the instructions on page 19.
+Remove the sample.